 View this post on Instagram

 Avery Ranch’s signature hole comes at the conclusion of your round.
 Considered one of the best finishing holes in Texas, the 18th is a 477-yard par-four stunner.
 Set along the lake, the hole features daunting trouble up the entire left side of the fairway.
 If you’re lucky enough to find the fairway a precise shot is required into a narrow approach to the green.
 One last test before you make your way to the popular Sunset Grill for a post-round beverage.
 It’s $44 for a “Super Twilight” round after 4 p.m., with a peak “Rack Rate” of $89. https://averyranchgolf.com/

 Omni Barton Creek Resort and Spa—Austin

 Located just 10 miles northwest of downtown Austin is one of the top golf resorts in Texas.
 Barton Creek provides even the biggest golf nut with as much golf as they can handle—four golf courses designed by Tom Fazio, Arnold Palmer, and Bill Coore and Ben Crenshaw.
-The 72 holes are open to guests of the AAA Four Diamond resort, which recently underwent a massive $150 million renovation.
+The 72 holes are open to guests of the AAA Four Diamond resort, which completed a massive $150 million renovation in 2019.

 What’s your favorite public golf course in the Austin area?